The 6 AM Experiment That Changed How I See My Days

 No email.
 No Slack.
 No LinkedIn scrolling disguised as “staying connected.”
 No to-do list optimization.

-I sat with coffee.
-I looked out the window.
+Then I’d sit by the window.
 Sometimes I wrote a few lines in my journal.
 Sometimes I just sat there.

 The first 3 days were brutal.
 My brain kept screaming that I was wasting time.
 That I should be doing something useful.
 That this hour could be spent on that pitch deck, that product roadmap, that email I’d been avoiding.